dhanaraminoli4-png/RecruitmentTracker_Website/README.md

    `pip install -r requirements.txt`

-4. Start the Flask API using:
+4. Start the AI API:

-   `python api.py`
+   `python ai_api.py`

-5. The Flask API will start on its configured local host and port.

-6. Keep the Flask API terminal running while using the AI-related features of the RecruitmentTracker application.
+5. Keep the Flask API terminal running while using the AI-related features of the RecruitmentTracker application.

 ### Important